Keyboard shortcuts

 if isinstance(point, Point3D) and point == ref_point:

-print("Found the reference (compared to Point3D)", point)
+print("Found the reference (compared as Point3D)", point)